 Another study used flexible fiberoptic laryngoscopy to evaluate all burn patients meeting criteria for intubations using these traditional criteria over five years.
 They treated some patients with steroids, monitored more than half, and repeated flexible fiberoptic laryngoscopy in six others, only one of which required intubation.
 Based on these findings, they suggest a direct airway examination using fiberoptic laryngoscopy is an acceptable strategy to avoid immediate intubation.

-A group based out of Denver looked retrospectively at 218 intubated patients.
+A group from Denver, U.S.A., retrospectively reviewed 218 intubated burn patients.
 Of these, 67 were intubated for less than two days and defined as "unnecessary."
 They compared the traditional criteria listed above with the American burn Association (ABA) guidelines set out in 2011.
 They found that the ABA criteria were significantly more associated with long-term intubation than the traditional criteria with a sensitivity of 77% and a specificity of 46%.
 By adding singed facial hair and suspected smoking elation, they increased the sensitivity to 95% and specificity of 24%, thus creating the Denver guidelines, which are listed below.
 They recommended that patients meeting these criteria intubation should be strongly considered, and those not meeting the criteria could potentially be managed with close observation.
 The following are the Denver criteria:

 - Full-thickness facial burns